codecrafters-io/build-your-own-redis/stage_descriptions/lists-01-mh6.md

 ./your_program.sh
 ```

-It will then send the following command to your program.
+It will then send the following command to your program:

 ```bash
 $ redis-cli RPUSH list_key "element"
 ```

-The tester will verify that the response to the command is `:1\r\n`, which is 1 (the number of elements in the list), encoded as a [RESP Integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).
+The tester will verify that the response to the command is `:1\r\n`, which is 1 (the number of elements in the list), encoded as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).

 ### Notes